Labo Airport: History

-It was known as Misamis Airfield during the Pre-World War II and Post-World War II until the municipality received cityhood status in 1948 and was changed to Ozamiz Airport.
+It was known as Misamis Airfield during the Pre-World War II and Post-World War II until the municipality received cityhood status in 1948 and it was changed to Ozamiz Airport.
 Philippine Airlines, the first airline to operate the airport, served regular air service to this airport using the McDonnell Douglas DC-3 from Manila.
 In the 1980s-90s, Philippine Airlines used their Fokker 50 and Sunriser planes to/from Manila and Cebu until the closure of the airport.

 The airport was closed in 1998 after Philippine Airlines stopped the operation of their smaller Fokker and Sunriser planes because its runway could not accommodate jetliners and wide-bodied aircraft.

-On July 11, 2007, Ozamiz Airport was re-opened to the public with former President Gloria Macapagal Arroyo and the Provincial and City Officials joining the ceremonial event.
+On July 11, 2007, Ozamiz Airport was re-opened to the public with former President Gloria Macapagal Arroyo and the provincial and city officials joining the ceremonial event.
 PAL's subsidiary, PAL Express (then known as Air Philippines), was the first airline to land using the Boeing 737-200, the first jet plane to land during the opening of the airport.

-On November 10, 2008, Cebu Pacific Air launched its Ozamiz-Cebu using their ATR 72-500.
+On November 10, 2008, Cebu Pacific Air launched its Ozamiz-Cebu route using their ATR 72-500.

 On June 16, 2009, after the expansion, widening of the runway, and passing the runway jet requirement, a Cebu Pacific Airbus A319 successfully landed at the airport.

 Currently, the airport is serving Manila flights using Cebu Pacific and PAL Express' Airbus A320, while Cebu flights are only operated by Cebgo's ATR 72-600.